Find about what we're up to with regular updates

 The series reveals the personalities, processes, complexity, creativity and transformative impact that surround the act of designed space.
 The protagonists: the site, the architect, the historian, the user, speak directly to the camera – they speak directly to us.

-The Site Specific Series was made with the generous support of the partners, sponsors and supporters of Open House Dublin 2020.
+The Site Specific Series was made with the generous support of the partners, sponsors and supporters of Open House Dublin 2020 and 2021.

 Love them or loathe them – a discussion on the iconic chimneys that dominate the Dublin skyline.